Did You Get Scammed on Cash App? Don’t Panic! Do This

 - Scammers requesting Cash App payments on online marketplaces.
 Scammers set up fake listings for hard-to-find items on Facebook Marketplace or other online platforms.
 They request payment via Cash App and then disappear after you send it.

 - Fake bank fraud alerts that lead to Cash App scams.
 Fraudsters pretend to be representatives from your bank and claim your account is compromised.
 They then convince you to transfer your money to a “secure” account using Cash App.
 But any money you send will go straight to the scammers.

 So, what happens if you get scammed on Cash App?

-According to the Better Business Bureau (BBB), only 3.7% of people scammed on Cash App in 2021 were able to recover their funds [*].
+According to the Better Business Bureau (BBB), Cash App was not even among the payment methods where people were able to recover their funds in 2022 [*].

 But for the best chances of recovering your lost money, there are steps that you can take.

 How To Get Your Money Back If You Were Scammed on Cash App